drduh/Debian-Privacy-Server-Guide/README.md

 When you reconnect to the instance, type `tmux attach -t <session name>` (or `tmux a` for short) to select a session to "attach" to (default name is "0"; use `` `-$ `` to rename).

-**Note** If you're using the st terminal and receive the error `open terminal failed: missing or unsuitable terminal: st-256color`, copy the file `st.info` from st's build directory to the instance and run `tic st.info`.
+**Note** If you're using the st terminal and receive the error `open terminal failed: missing or unsuitable terminal: st-256color`, copy the file `st.info` from the st build directory to the instance and run `tic st.info`.

 ### Zsh